Sibgat-Ul/Sibgat-Ul/README.md

 --->
 # 💫 About Me:
 - 👋 Hi, I’m @Sibgat-Ul
-- 👀 I’m interested in computer, os design, and a linux enthousiast
+- 👀 I’m interested in computer, os design, and a linux enthusiast
-- 🌱 I’m currently learning vue, and looking forward to learn postgresql or faunaDB.
+- 🌱 lazy as always.

 ## 🌐 Socials: